 Pensions and Long-Term Disability

 Can an employer refuse a return to work while on Long Term Disability?
-An employer has the duty to accommodate an employee for an attempt to return to work.
+An employer has the duty to accommodate an employee who wishes to attempt a return to work.
 However, this duty is not limitless, an employer has the obligation to accommodate an employee’s return to work up to the point of undue hardship.
 Please see our article “The Duty to Accommodate”.
 Insurance companies will sometimes argue that it is reasonable for the employer to accommodate the employee’s limitations and cease to pay Long Term Disability benefits.
 This is not necessarily a valid reason to terminate Long Term Disability benefits and the employee may wish to appeal the insurer’s decision.

 Return to Work

-As mentioned above, an employer has the duty to accommodate a return to work.
-Notably, a partial return to work can prevent an employer from being able to claim that an employment contract is frustrated.
-Moreover, some insurance contracts provide that the insured can receive income from their employer in addition to long term disability payments without being subject to an offset.
+As mentioned above, an employer has the duty to accommodate a return to work, and a partial return to work can prevent an employer from being able to claim that an employment contract is frustrated.
+Some insurance contracts will allow the insured person to receive income from their employer – in addition to Long Term Disability payments – without being subject to an offset.
 The insurance policy typically has provisions pertaining to a rehabilitation program allowing the employee to claim employment income while in receipt of LTD benefits for a certain period of time.

-Other important considerations when choosing a Long Term Disability Benefits Lawyer
+Choosing a Long Term Disability Benefits Lawyer: Other Considerations

 - Check Google reviews for the firm or the lawyer; and